 Bylaw Language (redline against proposed)

-Section 1.1 Definitions

-“Contribution” means any idea, procedure, process, system, method of operation, concept, principle, or discovery conveyed during the Standards development process, as well as the tangible form of expression of any of the foregoing and any other tangible forms of expression created during the development of NAESB Standards or Model Business Practices.

 ARTICLE [___] – CONTRIBUTIONS TO STANDARDS AND MODEL BUSINESS PRACTICES

-Section [___] Assignment of Rights in Contributions
+Section [___] NAESB Standards - Ownership

 All NAESB Members and other interested parties may participate in the creation of NAESB Standards and Model Business Practices.
 Participation in the creation of NAESB Standards and Model Business Practices requires service on a subcommittee that serves at the pleasure of, and reports to, the EC.
 The procedures and requirements for contributing to Standards and Model Business Practices shall conform to the policies of NAESB as stated in the NAESB Intellectual Property Rights Policy Concerning Contributions and Comments and NAESB’s Operating Practices.
-As a condition of participation, all participants in the development of a NAESB Standard or Model Business Practice shall execute a document assigning to NAESB any intellectual property interest that the individual has in any Contribution.
-To the extent a participant’s Contributions are made within the scope of the participant’s employment, the participant’s employer shall assign to NAESB its rights in the employee’s Contributions to the Standards or Model Business Practices.
+As a condition of participation, Non-Member participants in the development of a NAESB Standard or Model Business Practice acknowledge that NAESB owns all copyrights in and to the final written NAESB Standards or Model Business Practices (“NAESB Standards”).
+NAESB Members acknowledge that NAESB owns all copyrights in an to the NAESB Standards.
+Use of the NAESB Standards is permitted pursuant to the Irrevocable, Self-Executing, Limited Waiver of the NAESB Copyright for NAESB Members and Non-Member Purchases of NAESB Standards.

 Administration: